Skip to main content

 • Increase androgen levels

-The degree to which each of these factors contributes to hair loss is still being studied.
-But the overall impact of nicotine on hair health is clear — people who smoke are more likely to lose their hair.
+Researchers are looking at these effects to fully understand smoking-related hair loss.
+But the overall impact of nicotine on hair health is clear: People who smoke are more likely to lose their hair.

 Can you reverse nicotine-related hair loss?